-What about the scarce water and meters in our Village?
+What about the scarce water and the prohibition on setting new meters in our Village?

-- Older homes have less efficient water fixtures (e.g., sinks, toilets, showers, etc.) that can be replaced with newer, more efficient fixtures, freeing up the water needed to supply an ADU.
-This is often called "Harvesting of Water Credits". - Some homes may have unused water credits.
-By identifying current appliances and water fixtures (e.g., washing machines, dishwashers, showerheads, etc.), you can better understand your specific water needs. - Click here for the Monterey Peninsula Water Management District (MPWMD) Water Release Form to calculate your existing fixture count and the amount of water needed for a new ADU.
+- Older homes often have less efficient water fixtures (e.g., sinks, toilets, showers) that can be replaced with newer, more efficient models, thereby freeing up the water needed to supply an ADU.
+This is often referred to as "Harvesting of Water Credits." - Some homes may have unused water credits.
+By identifying your current appliances and water fixtures (e.g., washing machines, dishwashers, showerheads), you can better understand your specific water usage needs. - Click here for the Monterey Peninsula Water Management District (MPWMD) Water Release Form to calculate your existing fixture count and the amount of water needed for a new ADU.
 Other useful forms can be found on MPWMD's website.
-For more information on fixture counts and water credits, please contact MPWMD at (831) 658-5601. - Unique requirements of your ADU planning may influence your needs or preference for a separate/new water meter.
-Currently, there is a regional moratorium on new meters and limited available new water credits that may impact your building timeline.

-• Some homeowners may already have a guesthouse or studio with a bathroom that can be converted to an ADU by adding a kitchen.
+For more information on fixture counts and water credits, please contact MPWMD at (831) 658-5601. - The unique requirements of your ADU planning may influence your needs or preferences for a separate or new water meter.
+Currently, there is a regional moratorium on installing new meters, and limited new water credits are available, which may impact your building timeline. - Some homeowners may already have a guesthouse or studio with a bathroom that can be converted to an ADU by adding a kitchen.
 Confirming you have adequate water credits for your kitchen sink or optional dishwasher is a first step.